YB10102002/infopercept_task/README.md

 # infopercept_task
-Here all the information available of AWS and all Information about React,Node,Express and Laravel technologies.
+This document contains a record of my learning progress in React,Node,Express and AWS.